RS-Rak/A-Level-Project/Pygame/Arkanoid/readme.md

 - Go to baseround.py (which is just the round framework) and go to the randomSpawn function.
 - Change the randint(2,10) to randint(7,7) to get a 100% spawn rate when a brick is destroyed.
 - If you want a specific powerup, comment out the " powerup = Powerup(validPowerups[randint(0,len(validPowerups)-1)]) " line
 - Instead, write powerup = Powerup(insert-powerup-name-here), putting the powerup name in the brackets.
+See notes section below for valid powerup names.
 - You're done!
 Now your chosen powerup will spawn whenever you break a brick.

 ### *How do I adjust enemy spawn rate?*